AdrianaChieng/github_practice/docs/README.md

-# Docs

-Info about the contents of the docs folder

-making a change
+# DocsInfo about the contents of the docs foldermaking a changeMaking a change as well